flame-code/FLAME/docs/02_installation.rst

 Linking to LAMMPS requires the installation of LAMMPS with the desired potentials.
-Supported and tested version is r12824
+The best upported and well tested version is
+r12824:

 http://lammps.sandia.gov